-As discussed in Note 18 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Youngstown Community School.
+As described in Note 18 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Youngstown Community School.
 Our opinion is not modified with respect to this matter.

-Youngstown Community School Independent Auditor's Report Page 2
+Youngstown Community School Mahoning County Independent Auditor's Report Page 2